-- The National Park Service will continue to work to identify and obtain water rights required to fulfill the purposes of the national park and preserve, as authorized by Congress and the Secretary of the Interior. - Park managers will continue to expand water quality monitoring associated with outstanding waters with the aim of understanding trends and possible management actions aimed at protecting water

-- quality.
-They will also seek outstanding waters designations for other worthy streams within the park and preserve. - Park staff will seek to bring water diversions on watercourses and wells within newly acquired park lands into compliance with state water law. - The National Park Service will expand ongoing water quality and groundwater and stream flow monitoring programs into new park lands to more fully understand the status and trends of surface water and groundwater throughout the area. - Park staff will develop a program to manage human waste in backcountry areas, particularly near stream corridors and lakes. - Park staff will educate visitors about techniques to prevent water pollution and to safely collect and treat drinking water from natural sources. - Park managers will work with adjacent landowners and managers and the Colorado Division of Water Resources to prevent water pollution and minimize the risk of water-borne diseases stemming from livestock and other sources. - Park managers will participate in state and national water quality remediation and watershed planning programs. - The National Park Service will work with partners and neighbors throughout the valley to better understand groundwater systems, trends, and human influences.
-The National Park Service will also work with partners and neighbors throughout the valley to protect groundwater resources.
+- The National Park Service will continue to work to identify and obtain water rights required to fulfill the purposes of the national park and preserve, as authorized by Congress and the Secretary of the Interior. - Park managers will continue to expand water quality monitoring associated with outstanding waters with the aim of understanding trends and possible management actions aimed at protecting water quality.
+They will also seek outstanding waters designations for other worthy streams within the park and preserve. - Park staff will seek to bring water diversions on watercourses and wells within newly acquired park lands into compliance with state water law. - The National Park Service will expand ongoing water quality and groundwater and stream flow monitoring programs into new park lands to more fully understand the status and trends of surface water and groundwater throughout the area. - Park staff will develop a program to manage human waste in backcountry areas, particularly near stream corridors and lakes. - Park staff will educate visitors about techniques to prevent water pollution and to safely collect and treat drinking water from natural sources.

-- The National Park Service will attempt to acquire the transbasin water rights to the Hudson and Medano ditches if the owners are willing. - The National Park Service will update its water resource management plan to reflect resources and management issues of the expanded park.
+- Park managers will work with adjacent landowners and managers and the Colorado Division of Water Resources to prevent water pollution and minimize the risk of water-borne diseases stemming from livestock and other sources. - Park managers will participate in state and national water quality remediation and watershed planning programs. - The National Park Service will work with partners and neighbors throughout the Valley to better understand groundwater systems, trends, and human influences.
+The National Park Service will also work with partners and neighbors throughout the Valley to protect groundwater resources. - The National Park Service will attempt to acquire the transbasin water rights to the Hudson and Medano ditches if the owners are willing. - Park staff will consider the needs of backcountry recreation users before eliminating any humanmade water sources. - The National Park Service will update its water resource management plan to reflect the resources and management issues of the expanded park.